-Satisfy your wanderlust safely at a Work from Home (WFH) Resort — a hotel promising a change of scenery and a comfortable space to work online during the pandemic.
-With many destinations under some form of lockdown, resorts’ amenities and extensive facilities make it easier to thrive without public activities, dining and cultural options.
+Satisfy your wanderlust safely at one of the new Work from Home Resorts — a hotel promising a change of scenery and a comfortable space to work online (WFH) during the pandemic.
+With many destinations under some form of lockdown, resorts’ amenities and extensive facilities make it easier to thrive “at home” without outside public activities, dining and cultural options.

-And, for families, the best of these resorts also offer real life activities to enhance students’ remote learning.
+And, for families, the best of these Work From Home resorts also offer real life activities to enhance students’ remote learning.

 At Wunderman Thompson Research, the WFH resort trend is defined as long-term quarantine retreats that offer a safe way to shelter in a new place.
 In response to growing demand, hospitality companies are selling their hotel rooms, suites and villas with multi-day discounts and long stay incentives.